Mean Robust Optimization: Proof of Theorem

 \fi We prove (i) $\bar{g}^N(x) \leq \bar{g}^K(x)$, (ii) $\bar{g}^K(x) \leq \bar{g}^{N*}(x) + (L/2) D(K)$, and (iii) when the support constraint does not affect the uncertainty set, ${\bar{g}^K(x) \leq \bar{g}^{N}(x) + (L/2) D(K)}$.

 \paragraph{Proof of (i).} We begin with a feasible solution $v_1, \dots, v_{N}$ of~\eqref{eq:nocluster_one}, and set $u_k = \sum_{i \in C_k}{v_i}/|C_k|$ for each of the $K$ clusters.
-We see $u_k$ with $k = 1,\dots,K$ satisfies the constraints of~\eqref{eq:cluster_one}, as
+We see $u_k$ with $k = 1,\dots,K$ satisfies the constraints of~\eqref{eq:cluster_one}, as \reviewChanges{

-where we have utilized triangle inequality, Jensen's inequality for the convex function $f(x) = x^p$, and the constraint of~\eqref{eq:nocluster_one}.
-In addition, since the support $\supp$ is convex, our constructed $u_k$'s, as the average of select $v_i$'s $\in \supp$, must also be within $\supp$.
-The same applies with the domain of $g$.
+where we have applied triangle inequality, Jensen's inequality for the convex function $f(x) = \|x\|^p$, and the constraint of~\eqref{eq:nocluster_one}.
+In addition, since the support $\supp$ is convex, for every $k$ our constructed $u_k$, as the average of select points $v_i$ $\in \supp$, must also be within $\supp$.
+The same applies with respect to the domain of $g$. }

 Since we have shown that the $u_k$'s satisfies the constraints for~\eqref{eq:cluster_one}, it is a feasible solution.
 We now show that for this pair of feasible solutions, in terms of the objective value, $\bar{g}^K(x) \geq \bar{g}^N(x)$.
 By assumption, $g$ is concave in the uncertain parameter, so by Jensen's inequality,